NFTs for Photographers:

 This is Dragon.
 She sold for 600 ETH (we’ll get to ETH in a minute) which was worth $172,000 at the time.
 600 ETH is now worth over $1 million.
 But you can get a regular CryptoKitty for around $65.

-Okay, I probably shouldn’t show you the crazy-cray-cray stuff first!
+Okay, I probably shouldn’t show you the really wacky stuff first!
 Let’s move on.
 There is a place for us here.

 The point is that NFTs are a both a way of proving ownership of digital products and a way to earn royalties on future sales of your work.